liebki/MinecraftServerForkDownloads/README.md

 | **Spigot**    | [Use Buildtools](https://www.spigotmc.org/wiki/buildtools)                  | [SpigotMC Official Page](https://spigotmc.org) |
 | **NeoForge**  | Download the latest or specific versions.        | [NeoForge Official Page](https://projects.neoforged.net/neoforged/neoforge)                           |
 | **Purpur**  | Download the latest or specific versions.        | [PurpurMC Official Page](https://purpurmc.org/download/purpur/)                           |

 ---

+### I own said Tools/Pages/APIs etc. and want the scraping to stop!
+- The json files are automatically built every three days by workflows, which scrape the data, if you are the owner of one of those APIs/Pages/Tools and want me to remove/stop the usage/scraping of said API/Page/Tool, please contact me I will take it down without hesitation!
+- Mail: ciranuxdev
+- Host: gmail
+- Subject: "Takedown/Scraping Stop"

+---